redhat-developer/devfile-registry/README.md

 > [!WARNING]
 > This repository has been retired and will no longer be maintained.
 It has been archived and will remain read-only.

+- Source repository for the Red Hat product devfile registry.

 ## Developing

 ### Prerequisites